 Ólafur Rúnar Ólafsson was born in 1975.
 He has been practising as an Attorney at Law since 2002 and was admitted to the bar as a Supreme Court Attorney in 2011.
 He was Regional Director of the debt collection agencies Lögheimtan ehf and Motus ehf in northern Iceland for 12 years until 2016, when he took over mid-term as Municipal Manager of the Eyjafjarðarsveit municipality.
-Mr Ólafsson owns and currently operates the law firm Legal North/Lögmannsstofa Norðurlands ehf, based in the town of Akureyri in northern Iceland.
-He sat on the Presiding Election Board of the North East Iceland Constituency in 2009-2017, served as Chairman of the fund management company Rekstrarfélag verðbréfasjóða ÍV hf and has supervised instruction in company law at the Faculty of Social Sciences and Law at the University of Akureyri in recent years.
+Mr Ólafsson owns and operates the law firm Legal North/Lögmannsstofa Norðurlands ehf.
 He has extensive experience in legal practice and legal advisory services to business and government clients.
 Mr Ólafsson joined Landsnet as Alternate Director at the start of 2018 and was elected to the Board at the Annual General Meeting on 23 March 2018.